FoxChrisRealTheGit/react-stylux/README.md

 * Massive credit for the animations to Daniel Eden - animate.css - http://daneden.me/animate

 ## Changelog
+**0.2.8**
+* fixed ham navigation menu and added ham props
+* animation not currently working with ham menu on navbar1
+* added width and height props on button
+* readme updated with subnav, button, and hamnav

 **0.2.7**
 * Added animation file, selected animations from animation.css
 * Added animation placeholders to allow for easy animation